ccweerasinghe1994/SpringFramework6BeginnertoGuru/docs/23-SpringMVCOAuth2ResourceServer/readme.md

         http.authorizeHttpRequests(auth -> {
                     auth.anyRequest().authenticated();
                 })
-                .oauth2ResourceServer(oauth2 -> oauth2.jwt(Customizer.withDefaults()));
+                .oauth2ResourceServer(httpSecurityOAuth2ResourceServerConfigurer -> httpSecurityOAuth2ResourceServerConfigurer.jwt(Customizer.withDefaults()));
         return http.build();
     }
 }
 ```
-This `SpringSecurityConfig` class defines a **security filter chain** using Spring Security in a **Spring Boot** application.
-The configuration sets up the application as an **OAuth 2.0 Resource Server** and ensures that all incoming HTTP requests must be authenticated using **JWT (JSON Web Token)** tokens.
+This `SpringSecurityConfig` class configures **Spring Security** in a **Spring Boot** application to act as an **OAuth 2.0 Resource Server** that authenticates requests using **JWT (JSON Web Token)** tokens.

+The configuration includes a **SecurityFilterChain** bean, which defines the security filters applied to incoming HTTP requests.
+It specifies that all requests require authentication and configures the application to validate incoming JWT tokens as part of the OAuth 2.0 Resource Server functionality.

-Let’s break down the key elements of this configuration step by step, and provide practical examples.
+Let’s break this down step by step with detailed explanations and examples of how this configuration works.

----

-### Overview of Key Concepts

-1. **SecurityFilterChain**: This defines the security filter logic for handling HTTP requests.
-It determines which requests need to be authenticated and how they are handled.

-2. **OAuth 2.0 Resource Server**: The application is configured as a Resource Server that validates JWT tokens received from client applications.
-The Resource Server protects APIs and ensures that only clients with valid tokens can access them.

-3. **JWT (JSON Web Token)**: This is a token format used to securely transmit information between parties, typically between the Authorization Server and the Resource Server.
-The JWT contains claims (such as user information and permissions) and is signed by the Authorization Server.

 ---